 "Connecting with reading" responses are responses to assigned readings.
 Their purpose is to stimulate students to actively engage with readings and thus also be earlier and better prepared for class (and exams).
-To get full credit, you must complete three of these satisfactorily during the term.
+Each Connecting response must be based on the assigned readings corresponding to a due date for the Connecting response, and submitted by noon on the day the reading is assigned.
+To get full credit, you must complete three of these satisfactorily during the term, one for a reading from the first 1/3 of a term, another from a middle-of-term reading, another from the last 1/3 of the term.
+The first (response A) must be done by April 19 (noon) at the latest, the second (response B) must be done by May 12 (noon) at the latest, and the third must be done by June 2 (noon) at the latest.
 The length for a Connecting response is exactly one (full, can be single- or double-spaced) page.
-These should be sent as an attachment, electronically via email to the course TA, by 2 pm on the day of class.
-Each Connecting response must be based on the assigned readings corresponding to a due date for the Connecting response.
+Submit these via the portal on Canvas (if you discover some problem with submission to Canvas, then but only then send as attachment, electronically via email to the course TA).
 For each Connecting response, you must refer to the content in the assigned reading for that due date (citing specifically one or more pages in the reading).
-The due dates for these are provided in the syllabus (there are many due dates -- you need only get in a Connecting response in on time, for three of these dates).
-These papers should have complete sentences, good grammar, reasonable organization, at least two paragraphs, and fill a page (but not go beyond one page); you are free to use single- or double-spacing.
+These responses should have complete sentences, good grammar, reasonable organization, at least two paragraphs, and fill a page (but not go beyond one page); you are free to use single- or double-spacing.
 Connecting responses are graded on a "pass versus no-pass" basis.
 Late Connecting responses are not accepted for credit, since a late paper would defeat part of the purpose of a Connecting response as defined above.
 If you miss the deadline for one Connecting response, just do a Connecting response for the next due-date.

-You are free to choose what you write about, but here are some suggestions of things that work well for this assignment - any of these approaches might work well for structuring one Connecting response: (a) describing an idea or finding you think is very important and explaining why; (b) or an idea or finding you think is very questionable and what makes it questionable; (c) describing how content in readings relates to times, moments, or situations in your own life, such as the motivational or emotional or behavioral patterns you see in significant others in your life or in yourself, or instances where someone misjudged someone else and the content in readings helps explain how or why that happened.
+You are free to choose what you write about, but here are some suggestions of things that work well for this assignment - any of these approaches might work well for structuring one Connecting response: (a) describe an idea or finding you think very important and explain why; (b) or an idea or finding you think is very questionable and what makes it questionable; (c) describe how content in readings relates to moments or situations in your own life, such as the motivational or emotional or behavioral patterns you see in significant others in your life or in yourself, and content in readings helps explain how or why it happened.

 There is some credit (6% of course grade) for participation in discussion groups during class sessions.
-Said discussion groups will be convened five times during the course, each involve about 15 minutes of small-group discussion.
-You get 2 (of the full possible 6 percentage) points for each one you participate in fully, as evidenced by your name signed to the discussion-groups results-sheet.
+Said discussion groups will be convened five times during the course, each involve about 15 minutes of smallgroup discussion.
+You get 10 (of the full possible 30) points for each one you participate in fully, as evidenced by your name signed to the discussion-groups results-sheet.
 You could afford to miss two of these without penalty - credit for only three of five are necessary to get full credit.

-There is a small bit of credit for attendance (2% of course grade).
+There is a bit of credit for attendance (almost 3% of course grade).
 You get all this credit automatically, unless instructor experiences repeated (i.e., on > 3 occasions) difficulties finding you in class sessions.
 Attendance at more than three discussion groups is noted, and helps ensure you get all attendance credit.